transitland/transitland-atlas/README.md

 <!-- omit in toc -->
-# Transitland Atlas
+# Catenary Fork - Transitland Atlas

 An open catalog of transit/mobility data feeds and operators.
+This will merge in data streams from upstream.

 This catalog is used to power the canonical [Transitland](https://transit.land) platform, is available for distributed used of the [transitland-lib](https://github.com/interline-io/transitland-lib) tooling, and is open to use as a "crosswalk" within other transportation data systems.